Multilingualism

 Type

-Here, you can specify the scope of a language constant:
+Here you can specify the scope of a language constant:

-Constant is only available in JavaScript
+The constant is only available in JavaScript

 // Read application constant